icann/rst-test-specs/inc/preamble.md

 services.

 DNS
 : Domain Name System.
-The internet's system of globally unique identifiers.
+The Internet's system of globally unique identifiers.

 TLD
 : Top-level domain.
 The highest level of the DNS namespace hierarchy.